 Who can go

-Mexico has had some of the world's loosest border restrictions with anyone allowed to travel by air for business or leisure.
+Mexico has had some of the world's loosest border restrictions since the pandemic with anyone allowed to travel by air for business or leisure.

 The land border between Mexico and the United States has been reopened to nonessential travel since November 8, 2021.